EmmanuelDemey/eslint-plugin-angular/README.md

 [![Join the chat at https://gitter.im/Gillespie59/eslint-plugin-angular](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Gillespie59/eslint-plugin-angular?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Coverage Status](https://coveralls.io/repos/Gillespie59/eslint-plugin-angular/badge.svg?branch=master)](https://coveralls.io/r/Gillespie59/eslint-plugin-angular?branch=master)

 This repository will give access to new rules for the ESLint tool.
 You should use it only if you are developing an AngularJS application.

 Since the 0.0.4 release, some rules defined in [John Papa's Guideline](https://github.com/johnpapa/angular-styleguide) have been implemented.
 In the description below, you will have a link to the corresponding part of the guideline, in order to have more information.

 # Usage

-1. Install `eslint-plugin-angular` as a dev-dependency:
+1. Install `eslint` as a dev-dependency:

     ```shell
+    npm install --save-dev eslint
+    ```

+2. Install `eslint-plugin-angular` as a dev-dependency:

+    ```shell
     npm install --save-dev eslint-plugin-angular
     ```

-2. Enable the plugin by adding it to your `.eslintrc`:
+3. Enable the plugin by adding it to your `.eslintrc`:

     ```yaml
     plugins:
       - angular
     ```
-3. You can also configure these rules in your `.eslintrc`.
+4. You can also configure these rules in your `.eslintrc`.
 All rules defined in this plugin have to be prefixed by 'angular/'

     ```yaml
     plugins: